Carbapenem-resistant Bacteremia and Metastatic Abscesses – A Community-acquired Infection of Concern

 BACKGROUND

-Community-acquired infections caused by MDR Escherichia coli present significant diagnostic and management challenges, particularly when leading to dual metastatic abscesses, such as psoas and thoracic wall abscesses.
-While E. coli is the most common pathogen in UTIs, the rise of carbapenem-resistant E. coli strains poses serious concerns, as these pathogens are increasingly resistant to standard antibiotics.
+Community-acquired infections due to MDR Escherichia coli are difficult to diagnose and manage, particularly when such infections present with dual metastatic abscesses, such as psoas and thoracic wall abscesses.
+UTIs are most commonly caused by E. coli.
+The increasing prevalence of carbapenem-resistant E. coli strains poses serious concerns, as these pathogens are resistant to standard antibiotics commonly used in their treatment.
 The clinical manifestation of dual metastatic abscesses resulting from carbapenem-resistant E. coli infections is rare and poorly documented in the existing literature, highlighting a significant gap in understanding such cases’ pathophysiology, diagnosis, and management.1,2

 Metastatic abscesses, particularly psoas and chest wall abscesses, are uncommon complications of hematogenous spread of E. coli from a primary uropathogenic source.
-Although psoas abscesses are more frequently associated with tuberculosis, they can also arise from E. coli, particularly in high-risk individuals with poorly controlled diabetes or those immunocompromised.
-The rarity and insidious onset of psoas abscesses often lead to delays in diagnosis, which can complicate treatment and worsen patient outcomes.
-Similarly, primary chest wall abscesses, though commonly linked to Mycobacterium tuberculosis, have been occasionally reported due to E. coli infections.
-However, cases caused by carbapenem-resistant E. coli are still underreported in the literature.3,4
+Although psoas abscesses are more frequently caused by tuberculosis [TB] infection, they can also arise from E. coli, particularly in high-risk individuals with poorly controlled diabetes or those immunocompromised.
+The rarity and insidious onset of psoas abscesses often lead to delays in its diagnosis, which can delay the treatment and worsen patient outcomes.
+Similarly, primary chest wall abscesses, though commonly caused by Mycobacterium tuberculosis, have been occasionally reported due to E. coli infections.
+However, cases caused by carbapenem-resistant E. coli are still underreported in the literature.3

-The diagnosis of these dual metastatic abscesses is challenging due to the subtle, non-specific symptoms, which can be easily overlooked, especially in patients with multiple comorbidities.
-Furthermore, the emergence of carbapenem-resistant E. coli strains complicates treatment.
+The diagnosis of these dual metastatic abscesses are becoming more challenging due to the subtle, non-specific symptoms, which can be easily overlooked, especially in patients with multiple comorbidities.
+Furthermore, the emergence of carbapenem-resistant E. coli strains complicates their effective treatment.
 These pathogens are resistant to various antibiotic classes, reducing the efficacy of standard therapies.
-Carbapenem antibiotics, once essential in treating E. coli infections, are now increasingly ineffective due to the spread of carbapenem-hydrolyzing beta-lactamases.
-This trend makes timely and effective management more complex, requiring alternative therapeutic strategies.5,6 Carbapenem-resistant Enterobacterales (CRE) isolates are often susceptible to at least one aminoglycoside.7 These agents can be used as monotherapy for susceptible CRЕ UTIs.
-Still, they should not be used as single agents for infections outside the urinary tract due to the lack of supportive clinical data in these settings.8
+Carbapenem antibiotics, once essential in treating UTIs caused by E. coli, are now becoming ineffective due to the spread of carbapenem-hydrolyzing beta-lactamases.
+This trend makes timely and effective management more complex, requiring alternative therapeutic strategies.4 CRE isolates are often susceptible to at least one aminoglycoside.5 These agents can be used as monotherapy for susceptible CRЕ UTIs.
+Still, they should not be used as single agents for infections outside the urinary tract due to the lack of supportive clinical data in these settings.6

 This case highlights the urgent need to address the knowledge gap regarding dual metastatic abscesses caused by carbapenem-resistant E. coli.
 Early recognition, comprehensive diagnostic workup—including blood and abscess cultures and radiological imaging for psoas abscess—and the development of effective targeted treatment regimens are essential for improving patient outcomes and preventing AMR.
 Understanding these rare but serious complications will be critical in effectively managing community-acquired MDR E. coli infections.